 I had completely forgotten that this morning the walk was leading us to the highlight of the day: The Wine Fountain!
 One of the wineries (bodegas) cleverly installed a wine fountain at the gate of their grounds and people from all over would visit it and fill up their bottles.
 I didn't have a spare bottle with me (bad pilgrim, note to self: must always carry some kind of wine bottle on my being!) so I drank from the communal cup while Lauren snapped a photo.
 Good times!

 By now my left blister had healed but a new ghastly one was forming on my right big toe.
 I immediately applied a new Compeed and prayed for the best.
 After the wine fountain it was straight uphill to Villamayor de Monjardin, a lovely town with ruins and a splendid view of the surrounding countryside.
-The next town was Cruce, where pilgrims coming from Luquin merged in, and then a long stretch of uninhabited countryside of farmland and vineyards and olive trees.
+The next town was Cruce, where pilgrims coming from Luquin merged in (there are nine main Camino routes one can take to get to Santiago), and then a long stretch of uninhabited countryside of farmland and vineyards and olive trees.
 There was no shade so when I finally reached the end and turned a corner, I joined dozens of others who congregated in the only forest setting around to rest and refill.
 I hung out with Brian from Ireland for awhile and took a sip of wine from Shai's water bottle full of wine.
 There were a group of Italian lady pilgrims who were all flutter over how good it felt to use "Shai's stick."
 We were cracking up.

 Once I could finally see the town of Torres del Rio in the distance, I knew I would make it.
 "I can do this" I thought, until I reached the gates and it was straight uphill into the town from there (why do they do this to us!).
 I climbed and climbed until I reached the first alberge and there were some of my people, lazing out front drinking beers as I hobbled up.
-They were genuinely impressed, Jorge stood up and said congratulations, I think many of them underestimated me.
+They were genuinely impressed and started applauding me.
+Jorge stood up and said congratulations and promptly handed me a glass of wine.
+I think many of them underestimated me.
 I ended up walking 28 kilometers today!
-As soon as I saw Anna from Denmark I gave her a hug and she told me she was staying here and the showers were good so I checked in and got the last bed.
-It was beneath Diana from Hungary who had a heat-rash on the back of her legs, like many pilgrims from northern countries had suddenly gotten.
+As soon as I saw Anna from Denmark I gave her a big hug and she told me she was staying here and the showers were good, so I checked in and got the last bed.
+I was beneath Diana from Hungary who had a heat-rash on the back of her legs, like many pilgrims from northern countries had suddenly gotten.
 We were the only ones in the dorm so I told her to apply the aloe gel she had in her first aid kit, and take aspirin and rest, and find a Farmacia tomorrow.
 I left to shower -decent shower here, private and it locked - and then changed and headed down for dinner.

-Dinner was FUN that night, we took over the top floor of a cute restaurant and had excellent service, and were served some kind of garlic soup, beef entrecote with fries, ice cream, and you guessed it, all the bread and wine you could drink.
-They would literally put an entire bottle in front of each pilgrim.
-The conversation was lively!
-Anna flat out said "you Americans have perfected the art of using a lot of words to say nothing" and she was mainly referring to Lauren who yes, is kinda loud and uses a lot of filler words.
+Dinner was FUN that night, we took over the top floor of a cute restaurant and had excellent service, and were served some kind of garlic soup, beef entrecote with fries, ice cream, and you guessed it, all the bread you could eat and wine you could drink.
+They would literally put an entire bottle of wine in front of each pilgrim!
+I love Europe.
+The conversation was lively :) Anna flat out said "you Americans have perfected the art of using a lot of words to say nothing" and she was mainly referring to Lauren who yes, is kinda loud and uses a lot of filler words.
 Young Brendon sat across from me and was fascinated with my blonde hair, and Guy talked my ear off about how he wished he had half the confidence and optimism that I do.
 I engaged with him but called him out on some of his limited thinking and he liked the challenge.
-Everyone was engaged.
+Everyone was interacting.
 We finished dinner, I had a nightcap out front with Anna, and then headed to my bunk.
 Once I was back in the dorm I discovered I was sleeping next to Brendon (which is always kind of weird to sleep right next to a guy you half-way know by now and you sometimes walk with on The Way) so I decided to get my things ready for the next morning.
 I laid everything out, put in my ear plugs and wished everyone a good sleep.

 - Kahlil Gibran